abdurshd/portfolio/README.md

 # abdurashid.tech

-Can be seen in <https://abdurashid.tech>
+This is personal portfolio project and can be seen in <https://abdurashid.tech>

-Personal website

 ## Running locally